SkyTryX/ArkLobby/README.md

 # LobbyMC
-A liteweight lobby plugin for Minecraft
+A lightweight lobby plugin for Minecraft

 1. Download it
 2. Put it in the /plugins folder of your Lobby server